ciesiolka/abc2svg-chisel/README.md

 - [tarball][16] or [.zip archive][17] from my site
-  Both files contain the scripts that are generated from the source when a new abc2svg version is out.
+  Both files contain the scripts that are generated from the source when abc2svg is stable enough.
 The scripts are ready to be used from the root directory.

 [16]: http://moinejf.free.fr/abc2svg.tar.bz2 "tarball"